 - I piece of Danish (.60)

-While I think the 1011 store food prices in Iceland are outrageously high, it was still more cost effective than eating out in Reykjavik – and probably much healthier.
-Our entire breakfast cost the same as a single hot dog, which would not have been enough to call a meal.
+While I think the 1011 store food prices in Iceland are outrageously high, it was still more cost effective than eating out in Reykjavik.

 Now that you know what and where to eat in Reykjavik – and how much it costs – we have a few more tips for your trip!

-In addition to eating the foods of Iceland, some of our best trip experiences were exploring the island on day tours.
-We highlight the specifics in the following articles:
+In addition to eating the foods of Iceland, some of our favorite experiences were exploring the island on day tours.
+We highlight the specifics in the following articles.

 - Discovering the South Coast of Iceland